Click this link to register with Northwest Home Educators

 The CPC will be responsible for the planning and execution of our annual Christmas Party.
 Note that the CPC and the committee helpers must attend (except for sickness or emergencies).
 The CPC is the lead and can delegate as needed to the committee.

 If applicable, Steering will book the venue.
-For the 2024-2025 school year the Christmas party will be on December 16, 2024.
-If applicable, you are responsible for contacting the NWHE secretary to verify booking and to contact the NWHE treasurer to arrange payment and to get the budget.
+For the 2025-2026 school year the Christmas party will be from 1-3pm on December 15, 2025.
+If applicable, you are responsible for contacting the NWHE secretary (secretary.nwhe@gmail.com) to verify booking and to contact the NWHE treasurer (treasurer.nwhe@gmail.com) to arrange payment and to get the budget.

-Once the venue is booked, add the party to the NWHE calendar and email the group with all the details!
+Once the venue is booked, add the party to the NWHE calendar in Troop Track and email the group with all the details!
 It is recommended to send a reminder 2 weeks prior, 1 week prior, and then the day before the event.
-(If the event will be held at Northwest Community Church it is important to remind all attendees that all our events are to be nut free).
+(If the event will be held at Northwest Community Church it is important to remind all attendees that all our events are to be nut free as per the church’s policies).

 The CPC and committee will plan and execute any snacks/cake/cupcakes/treats wanted for the event.
 Decorations must be pre-approved by the Treasurer.